smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.2.6 =
+Update to see licence-file instructions in the admin area and to use the new helper functions for seamless Sign-In / Sign-Up / Forgot-Password screen switching in your custom Gatey blocks.

 = 1.2.5 =
 Update to get complete translations and use the new JavaScript methods to change language or text-direction on the fly.